What is a Revocable Living Trust?

 - Avoids probate in multiple states if you own real estate outside of Texas.

-Disadvantages of a Living Trust:
+Considerations before choosing a Living Trust:

 - Time-consuming to maintain – you will need to transfer all of your property, beneficiaries, bank accounts, and other assets to the trust AND you will need to remember to acquire any new assets in the trust throughout your life in order to avoid probate.